komxun/Carrot-Chasing-Algorithm-CCA/README.md

 heading angle direction $\psi$

 # Sraight-line Following CCA
-Even the path is a nonlinear curve, the carrot chasing algorithm (CCA) for straight line can still be applied by simply discretizing the path into waypoints.
+The carrot chasing algorithm (CCA) for straight line can be applied, even the path is a nonlinear curve, by simply discretizing the path into waypoints.
 After obtaining all the waypoints, CCA can be executed for each section of the path as shown in figure below.
 ![image](https://github.com/komxun/Carrot-Chasing-Algorithm-CCA/assets/133139057/3ce249e2-ea7d-4bab-9226-0e3b49112eaa)

 The algorithm can be summarized below.
 This has been coded in the main while loop in **CCA_Straight.m**